Fly Fishing Big Sky Country

 The river flows at a consistent speed and, in many locations, is full of large boulders and shallow runs or pocket water.
 Stonefly and caddis hatches make both the nymphing and dry fly fishing excellent during the spring and summer months.
 The fishery holds strong through the fall for large browns on the move upstream inside the park and between the lakes while using streamers.

 The Yellowstone is the longest free-flowing river in the United States – beginning in Yellowstone National Park to its confluence with the Missouri River in North Dakota.
 It starts flowing out of Yellowstone Lake, then moving north downstream from Gardiner, Montana, through a scenic canyon, a popular spot for whitewater kayakers.
 Then, it passes through another canyon called Yankee Jim.
-Once through Yankee Jim Canyon, the Yellowstone shoots out into Paradise Valley, one of the most scenic, beautiful valleys in all of Montana.
+Once through Yankee Jim Canyon, the Yellowstone shoots out into Paradise Valley, one of Montana’s most scenic, beautiful valleys.

 Fly fishing and floating the Yellowstone can be a fantastic experience with beautiful views all around and great fishing.
 It is most common to fish between Gardiner and Livingston.
 This is the most mellow section for both floating and wading.
 There is excellent access on the river when it isn’t roaring during high water, upwards of 20,000 CFS.
 Once the water begins to recede in the summer, it is relatively easy to walk along exposed graveled riverbanks.